 Here are all the big clubs in Playa Del Carmen.
 They are mostly located on 10th Street or 12th Street.
 There is a wide range of these clubs so everyone should have something to fit your likes.

 - Palazzo Disco.
-This club is on the upper level of the building and you cannot see much from the street except the guards and chandelier at the entrance.
+This club is on the upper level of the building, and you cannot see much from the street except the guards and chandelier at the entrance.
 When you go up you enter a large club with stages and a dance floor.
 You can get table service here.
 This club is just open Thursday, Friday and Saturday nights starting at 10:30pm.
 Palazzo is right next to Coco Bongo on 12th Street.

 - Coco Bongo Club and Disco.
 You will see a lot of advertising for this show.
-It is advertised as a dance club but it is more like a Vegas style show and you can dance in your place if you want while you watch the show.
+It is advertised as a dance club, but it is more like a Vegas style show, and you can dance in your place if you want while you watch the show.
 This club is open Monday-Saturday night.
 The show starts at 11:30pm and goes to 3:15am.
 After 3:15 is plays just music and people can enter just for the club until about 6am.
-This club is best for the show rather then coming late night to dance, leave that up to the other clubs that are all about dancing like Palazzo and Mandala.
-But if you are walking around you might just want to go in and see the place especially if there is not cover.
+This club is best for the show rather than coming late night to dance, leave that up to the other clubs that are all about dancing like Palazzo and Mandala.
+But if you are walking around, you might just want to go in and see the place especially if there is not cover.
 To see a video of what the club is like and read more, see our article about Coco Bongo here.

 - Tribeca is a club with music and nothing that makes it stand out among the other clubs.
 It just is an option if you like what music you hear planning.
 Sometimes you can get in without a cover when other clubs are charging.
 Just make sure you ask drink prices before getting them to make sure you are not overpaying for that free entrance.
 This club is on the corner of 12th Street and the end by the beach.

 - La Vaquita is a loud club with an open front on 12th Street.
-The large plastic cows are it’s trademark.
+The large plastic cows are its trademark.
 This is more for younger crowd 20-29.
-If you like what you hear and see then step into this club.
+If you like what you hear and see, then step into this club.

 - Abolengo.
 This sits right at the intersection of all the clubs and is a good place to start your night or calm down a little.
-This place is more bar then club.
+This place is more bar than club.
 You can read more about Abolengo in our article here.

 - Diabito Cha Cha Cha is similar to Abolengo because it is more a bar and also serves food.
 Diablito Cha Cha Cha is a little more adult and have more food selection.
 This is a good place to start your night or grab some food while getting ready to go out.